max-har/NRLD/README.md

 - The programme cannot automatically extract misplaced data from "Dam Length".
 This leads to data errors in two cases (see "PIC"s in _List 4_).
 - The programme cannot automatically extract misplaced data from "Purpose".
 This leads to data errors in one case (see "PIC"s in _List 5_).
 - The programme cannot deal with a typo in "PIC" _BR02HH0025_ (misspelled as _BR02HH025_).

+[It is best to look at the lists below in the source code of this file.]

 __Abbreviation__ (used in column "Purpose")
 I	Irrigation